amazon-archives/sagemaker-containers/README.md

 ```json
 SM_INPUT_DIR=/opt/ml/input/
 ```
-The path of the input directory, e.g. /opt/ml/input/ The input_dir, e.g. /opt/ml/input/, is the directory where SageMaker saves input data and configuration files before and during training.
+The path of the input directory, e.g. ```/opt/ml/input/``` The input_dir, e.g. ```/opt/ml/input/```, is the directory where SageMaker saves input data and configuration files before and during training.

 ### SM_INPUT_CONFIG_DIR
 ```json
 SM_INPUT_DIR=/opt/ml/input/config
 ```
-The path of the input directory, e.g. /opt/ml/input/config/ The directory where standard SageMaker configuration files are located, e.g. /opt/ml/input/config/.
+The path of the input directory, e.g. ```/opt/ml/input/config/```.
+The directory where standard SageMaker configuration files are located, e.g. ```/opt/ml/input/config/```.

 SageMaker training creates the following files in this folder when training starts:
 - `hyperparameters.json`: Amazon SageMaker makes the hyperparameters in a CreateTrainingJob request available in this file.
 - `inputdataconfig.json`: You specify data channel information in the InputDataConfig parameter in a CreateTrainingJob request.
 Amazon SageMaker makes this information available in this file.
-    - `resourceconfig.json`: name of the current host and all host containers in the training More information about this files can be find here: https://docs.aws.amazon.com/sagemaker/latest/dg/your-algorithms-training-algo.html
+- `resourceconfig.json`: name of the current host and all host containers in the training.

+More information about this files can be find here:
+    https://docs.aws.amazon.com/sagemaker/latest/dg/your-algorithms-training-algo.html